AdobeDocs/release-notes.en/current.md

 * **June 2021 Release:** AI ranking allows you to create different ranking strategies (based on your business goals) that will be used by a trained model system to rank the eligible offers to display for a given profile.

-See [Offer Decisioning release notes](https://experienceleague.adobe.com/docs/offer-decisioning/using/new/release-notes.html?lang=en#new) to stay up-to-date.
+See [Offer Decisioning release notes](https://experienceleague.adobe.com/docs/offer-decisioning/using/new/release-notes.html?lang=en#new) to stay up to date.

 **More resources for Offer Decisioning**